 |During Project Design

 In September 2011, the Government of the Philippines, through its Climate Change Commission (CCC), requested technical assistance (TA) from the Asian Development Bank (ADB) to conduct pilot studies for demonstrating green growth and climate resilience options in selected critical watersheds.
 The objective is to strengthen institutional and technical capacity for effective integration of climate change concerns into development plans at the local government unit (LGU) level, which can yield multiple benefits in terms of environmental sustainability, job creation, and long-term economic growth.
 In response, ADB mobilized $450,000 from its Climate Change Fund and initiated TA 8111 on 19 November 2012 to conduct a pilot study in the Upper Marikina River Basin Protected Landscape.
 CCC requested for further support to strengthen the capacity of LGUs in three additional watersheds located in the lower Marikina river basin, Camarines Sur and Davao Oriental.
 A series of meetings took place from October 2012 to May 2013 between CCC and ADB to clarify the outputs and outcomes of the proposed TA.
 Consultations with stakeholders, including representatives from priority watersheds, were held during this period.
 ADB circulated a draft TA concept paper for comment by government agencies and other stakeholders.
 Following a fact-finding mission, and reflecting the feedback from the Department of Finance and the National Economic Development Authority, a memorandum of understanding was signed with the vice-chair of CCC on 5 July 2013, agreeing to the core elements of the TA (impact, outcome, outputs, cost, financing, implementation arrangements, and the consultant terms of reference).
-Additional consultations on the design and terms of reference of consultants were held in September 2013.
+Additional consultations on the design and terms of reference of consultants were held from September to December 2013.
+No objection letter from the Department of Finance for the TA was received in early February 2014.

 |During Project Implementation